Staff

 Marina Fanous

-Marina started with the Council in 2023, first as Summer Student Event Coordinator, and then as Communications Assistant.
+Marina started with the Council in 2023, and has since taken on the role of Communications Coordinator, as well as the Program Coordinator for the Week of Prayer for Christian Unity.
 Having grown up in the Coptic Orthodox Church of Canada, she now attends the Orthodox Church in America.
 Marina holds an Honours BA in French Literature and the Study of Religion, as well as a Master’s of Theological Studies, with specialization in Orthodox and Eastern Christian Studies, both from the University of Toronto.

 Roshney Kurian